kronn/log-without-upsetting-your-team/bughunt/01_motivation.md

 !SLIDE bullets top
-.notes If you are in the blame-game :)
+.notes Or, if you are in the blame-game :)

 # possible error sources
 * user input